TRAVEL. COVID-19. FLU.

 I’ve already had COVID-19, do I need to get further vaccinations?

 Yes.
-Even if you’ve already had COVID-19, you could still get it again.
+Even if you’ve already had COVID-19, you could still get the vaccine again.
 Further doses of the vaccination will reduce your risk of getting COVD-19 again and can reduce how serious the symptoms will be.

 Are there any side effects to the vaccines?

-Some people may experience side effects after the COVID-19 vaccine.
-These are usually mild and may include:
+Some people may experience side effects after vaccination.
+These are usually mild and short lasting, and may include:

 - tenderness, swelling and/or redness at the injection site